Embraer/FMA CBA 123 Vector: Development

 By 1985, economic integration of South America seemed to be in progress with advances in the negotiations of Mercosur between the Brazilian and Argentine governments.
 Meanwhile, in 1985, the Brazilian aircraft manufacturer Embraer, having commenced production of its EMB 120 Brasilia 30-seat turboprop airliner, started the design process for a 19-seat airliner to replace Embraer's aging EMB 110 Bandeirante.
 In 1986, as a way of encouraging partnership between both countries, an agreement to develop a Brazilian-Argentine aircraft was signed between Embraer and the Argentine company Fabrica Militar de Aviones (FMA).
-Initially called the EMB 123, the aircraft was expected to sell for USD$3 million and earn sales of USD$750 million through the year 2000.
+Initially called the EMB 123, the aircraft was expected to sell for USD3 million and earn sales of USD750 million through the year 2000.
 The name "CBA" stood for "Cooperación Brasil-Argentina" (Spanish), and "Cooperação Brasil-Argentina" (Portuguese), meaning Brazil-Argentina Cooperation.

 Construction of a CBA 123 prototype.

 Initially, the costs and workload of the project were divided between Embraer (67%) and FMA (33%).
 FMA was assigned production of the wings, fins, and rudders.
 The original plan for the fuselage was to use a stretched version of Embraer's EMB 121 Xingu, but the cooperative decided to use a shorter version of the Brasilia.
 First flight was originally planned for 1988, and then customer delivery would occur in 1990.
 The work assignment on the Argentine side was later changed to the central fuselage, rear fuselage, and horizontal stabilizers.

 In September 1987, the Garrett Engine Division of AlliedSignal was named as the CBA 123's engine supplier.
 The engine selected was the TPE331-16, which was soon renamed as the TPF351-20.
 To validate that the rear-mounted turboprop configuration was viable, Embraer performed flight tests of a Garrett TPE331-12B engine attached to the aft fuselage of a Brasilia testbed aircraft, registration number PT-ZBA, in early 1989.
 The tests confirmed that the engine layout resulted in lower cabin noise and vibration.